 Trump International Hotel and Tower

-The only reason for choosing this hotel was its perfect location, near M.’s business event and its splendid view of the Lake Michigan.
+The only reason for choosing this hotel was its perfect location, near M.’s business event and its splendid view of Lake Michigan.
 We asked for a room with separated beds and the best view.
 I just could not get enough of it.

 The hotel has literally everything you could ever need.
 Hair rubber bands, nail files, razors, lady pads and tampons, shampoos, you can even choose between endless types of skin peelings and creams.
 I started thinking of buying myself another suitcase to fill it up with everything that is free and has Trump’s name on it … just kidding!
 Every day you get a new pair of slippers, the weather forecast and a motivational note.
 There are a shower and a bath in every hotel room’s bathroom.
 The cleaning lady comes twice per day.
 There is a big fitness room, gender separated sauna and a swimming pool with warm water.
 The hotel staff is extremely kind, always opening doors for you and wishing you a nice day.

+We were freezing at the football stadium for 6 hours but it was totally worth it.
 How did that happen you wonder?
 The game was about to start at noon, the entrance opens two hours earlier.
 First 15.000 people get free gloves with the Chicago Bears team logo and because I really wanted to get them we went there at 9 a.m.
 Little did I know that nobody cared about those gloves as I did, haha.
 They let us inside among first people and yes, I got my gloves.
 We asked two locals to explain us the game rules (we were such obvious tourists) and before it even started I was already in love with it.
 The next three hours I was cheering and trying to warm myself up as much as I could.
 An American fact: in the entire stadium, there is only one place where you can get yourself a coffee but that hot chocolate with caramel in it is just heavenly delicious.
 Even if I was completely frozen by the time the game finished, it was one of the best days of my life.
 The price of the ticket?
 325$.